gruntwork-io/fetch/README.md

 #### Assumptions

 fetch assumes that a repo's tags are in the format `vX.Y.Z` or `X.Y.Z` to support Semantic Versioning parsing.
-Repos that use git tags not in this format cannot currently be used with fetch.
+This allows you to specify a [Tag Constraint Expression](#tag-constraint-expressions) to do things like "get the latest non-breaking version" of this repo.
+Note that fetch also allows downloading a specific tag not in SemVer format.

 #### General Usage